 Birth of the man who postponed his wedding to play for England.
 Sussex seamer Tony Pigott needn't have bothered - his wedding was scheduled for the fourth day of the Test against New Zealand in Christchurch, and England were stuffed by an innings inside three, bowled out for 82 and 93 in one of their most humiliating defeats.
 It was Pigott's only Test.
 He later played for Surrey, and kickstarted the Sussex revolution as chief executive.

 Dinanath Ramnarine, born today, took 45 wickets with his legbreaks in 12 Tests for West Indies.
 Some average international performances and brushes with those in a position to influence selection led to him retiring at 28 to pursue his West Indies Players' Association role full-time.
 He soon found himself in direct conflict with the West Indies board as player disputes became more regular, with both parties tussling for power.
 In 2007, under the new regime headed by Julian Hunte, he was invited onto the main WICB board.
-It lasted just two years, however, and Ramnarine tendered his resignation citing yet more issues with retainer contracts and payments for players.
-But he continued to serve as the players' association chief, angering the board to a point where it refused to deal with him over the issue of Chris Gayle playing for West Indies.
-After ten years of fighting for players' interests, in 2012 Ramnarine resigned from the post.
+It lasted just two years until he tendered his resignation.
+He continued to serve as the players' association chief but after ten years of fighting for players' interests, he resigned in 2012.